John A. McShane: Politics

+Congress

-McShane was elected to the Nebraska state house of representatives in 1880 and to the state senate in 1882, serving there until 1886.
-That year he ran for and won the seat in Nebraska's 1st congressional district, serving in the Fiftieth United States Congress from March 4, 1887, to March 3, 1889.
+He won the seat in Nebraska's 1st congressional district, serving in the Fiftieth United States Congress from March 4, 1887, to March 3, 1889.

+In 1888, he ran for Governor of Nebraska but lost the election to John Milton Thayer.

+Later career

 After retirement McShane worked against the right of women to vote.
 He was a member of the Nebraska Men's Association Opposed to Woman Suffrage, which desired to restrict voting to white men of high social class.

+Death and burial

 McShane died in Omaha on November 10, 1923; he was buried in Holy Sepulchre Cemetery in Omaha.